This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 These ratios are also NO WHERE near correct for proper assimilation.

 This is not to say that products such as Wonder Shells or Kalkwasser are also spot on in these ratios, however they are much closer than this.

 This is also why Marine Buffer by SeaChem is better for KH control as the proper ratios are applied in this product.

-It is also noteworthy that Calcium Sulfate is not the best source for Calcium in a “living” aquarium environment.
+It is also noteworthy that Calcium Sulfate (Gypsum) is not the best source for Calcium in a “living” aquarium environment.